Deportation imminent for veteran who served 2 tours in Afghanistan

 CHICAGO (WLS) --An Army veteran who served in Afghanistan is now being deported after he was denied U.S. citizenship.

-Miguel Perez Jr. is being deported because, years ago, he pleaded guilty and served a full sentence for a non-violent drug charge.
+Miguel Perez Jr. is being deported because, years ago, he pleaded guilty and served 7.5 years in prison for a non-violent drug charge.
 But his family and U.S. Senator Tammy Duckworth say he earned the opportunity to remain in the United States when he vowed to defend the country.

 Esperanza and Miguel Perez know their legal fight to keep their son in the United States is possibly over.
 The federal government is deporting the 39-year-old U.S. Army veteran on Friday, sending Perez back to Mexico - a country he has not lived in since he was 8.